ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 Oh sav, can you see by the dawn’s early ,
 What so proudly we hail’d at the twilight s last gleam-

 Whose broad stripes and bright stars, thro’ the perilous
 O&#x27;er the ramparts we watch’d, were so gallantly

-And th &quot;rockets red dare, the bomb
+And th &quot;rockets red dare, the bombs
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mnhi:batch_mnhi_foxtrot_ver01:data:sn90059500:0038334718A:1858071001:0354/pct:7.113613,12.894629,10.696008,2.531775/!600,600/0/default.jpg"/>
 </td>